sn0wLow/HBManager/README.md

 - Add Products to each Shopping list

 - Easily Track how much money each Consumer spent using different diagramms
-- Filter Consumer spendings via product name, product type or store
+- Filter Consumer spendings via product name, product type or retailer

 ===================================================================